erick2014/test-for-devs/README.md

+*steps to run the app:

-* to install : npm i
+- to install: npm i
-* to start the app : gulp
+- to run: gulp

+*to create a component:

+gulp component --name myCompName